dereneaton/ipyrad/docs/installation.rst

 software packages that do not conflict.

-Once conda_ is installed, ipyrad_ can be installed easily by entering the following into a terminal:
+Once conda_ is installed, ipyrad_ can be installed by typing the following command into a terminal:

 .. code-block:: bash

     conda update conda                 ## updates conda
     conda install -c ipyrad ipyrad     ## installs the latest release

-If you wish to install a specific version of ipyrad_, or to upgrade to the latest release from an older version, you could use one of the following
+If you wish to install a specific version of ipyrad_, or to upgrade from an older version to the most recent release, you could use one of the following
 commands:

 .. code-block:: bash